ozziexsh/validate/README.md

         # `data` is filtered to only the keys provided in `rules`

       {:error, errors} ->
-        # errors is a struct that matches the rules provided
+        # errors is a map that matches the rules provided
         # in this case: %{ "username" => "required" }
         json(conn, errors)
     end